Are you interested in doing an apprenticeship? We are holding a live question and answer session to help you on your apprenticeship journey.

 Home | Art and Design | FF03

-This established and highly respected one-year Art Foundation course has a broad programme allowing you to gradually specialise in your chosen area, preparing you for higher level study at the university of your choice.
-During the course you will go on a residential trip and complete a final project in your chosen discipline, preparing you for employment or university.
+This established and highly respected one-year Art Foundation course has a broad programme allowing you to gradually specialise in your chosen area, preparing you for higher-level study at the university of your choice.

 The programme is divided into three stages: 'Exploratory', which includes a broad experimental approach to consolidate your discipline, 'Pathway', and 'Confirmatory' where students will work on a final project in their chosen specialism.

 Initially, students follow an intensive period of bridging studies which is centred on drawing and developing research skills.
 This visual studies programme provides students with enough flexibility to explore their own potential in specific areas of the department and to gradually specialise in their preferred discipline.

 During stage two students will develop their visual and practical skills through a range of project based activities in specialist workshops and studios: Painting, Drawing and Sculpture 3D design, Ceramics and Glass, Graphic Design and Digital Processes, Screen Printing, Fashion, Printed Textiles, Knitted and Woven Textiles, Photography and Video.

 The practical work is complemented by contextual studies.
 Theoretical studies provide for a critical understanding of Art and Design and its function in society.